Tens of millions of dollars pour into Prop 8 which seeks to limit dialysis center profits

 But health economists do not agree that Proposition 8 would improve patient care or limit profit-seeking practices.

-LoSasso said that if Proposition 8 passes, companies could try to get their direct patient care costs as high as possible by artificially inflating them so that their capped revenue is raised.
+LoSasso said that if Prop 8 passes, companies could try to get their direct patient care costs as high as possible by artificially inflating them so that their capped revenue is raised.
 “In general, these types of efforts are really just clumsy, bad policy,” he said.

 Himmelstein agreed.
 “I just do not see how this proposition could improve quality of care,” he said.